nets-hexatown/user-functions/adoption-update/README.md

 # Adoption
 > This function  is in a early alpha, make a fork and start contributing is you can see any purpose of this!
+> Found that Microsoft are releasing (https://blogs.office.com/2016/10/10/announcing-the-preview-of-the-office-365-adoption-content-pack-in-power-bi/) in April 2017
 User adoption tracked by reading out indicators from Azure.
 Initial focus is to track that a user have:

 - [x] Display Name